-- a Water-borne paints used in the paint system must meet all the requirements to be classified as non-hazardous or approved under the Surface Coatings and Colourants (Subsidiary Hazard) Group Standard 2017 under HSNO (or equivalent standard). - b Water-borne paints used in the paint system must not be formulated with: - compounds that contain mercury, lead, cadmium, arsenic, or their compounds.
+- a Water-borne paints used in the paint system must meet all the requirements to be classified as non-hazardous or approved under the Surface Coatings and Colourants (Subsidiary Hazard) Group Standard 2017 under HSNO (or equivalent standard). - b Water-borne paints used in the paint system must not be formulated with: - compounds that contain mercury, lead, cadmium, arsenic, or their compounds. - more than 3.5% by weight of the formulated paint, of substances classified as acutely toxic (fatal or toxic) to human health (NZ HSNO Classes 6.1B or 6.1C). - VOC levels of more than 170 g/litre wet paint. - c Water-borne paints used in the paint system must not be formulated with substances classified as: - Ecotoxic - o HSNO Classes 9.1A, 9.1B - GHS Category 1 (Very toxic to aquatic life (Acute) and Very toxic to aquatic life with long-lasting effects (Chronic)), H400 and H410 - GHS Category 2 (Very toxic to aquatic life with long-lasting effects (Chronic)), H411

-The New Zealand Ecolabelling Trust Pre-painted and resin-coated metal products
+The New Zealand Ecolabelling Trust Pre-painted and resin-coated metal products EC-57-23